awsdocs/aws-sct-user-guide/doc_source/CHAP_Installing.md

 ****
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/SchemaConversionTool/latest/userguide/CHAP_Installing.html)

-1. Install the Java Database Connectivity \(JDBC\) drivers for your source and target database engines\.
-For instructions and download links, see [Installing the required database drivers](#CHAP_Installing.JDBCDrivers)\.
+1. Download the Java Database Connectivity \(JDBC\) drivers for your source and target database engines\.
+For instructions and download links, see [Downloading the required database drivers](#CHAP_Installing.JDBCDrivers)\.

  Now, you have completed the setup of the AWS SCT application\.
 Double\-click the application icon to run AWS SCT\.